July 29th, 2021

 What to do if your PS4 crashes or freezes up

 It's frustrating to watch your PlayStation stop working, but there are a couple ways to fix it.
 You can try restarting your console, or you can run a complete factory reset—this option will wipe all the data from your system's hard drive, so it should be a last resort.
-If you need a little help solving the issue, visit the nearest uBreakiFix by Asurion store for a free gaming console diagnostic.

 Before we show you how to reset a PS4, be sure to back up everything on your machine—saved games, images, videos, and trophies.
 If you don't have a PlayStation Plus account or aren't able to access it to upload your save data to the cloud, here's how to back up your information on an external hard drive or flash drive.